 4 Differences Of American And European Roulette

-In the first glance, the two Roulette games have no relevant difference.
-The two usually have the same size and uses the same base colors.
 These two different games have the same mechanism: players who get the bet right will win a sum based on their bets and their payout equivalent.
-However, these games have four main difference.
+However, these games have four main differences.

 3. The Green 00

 In the European Roulette and American Roulette, the payout is the same, 35 to 1.
 This is because the number of “numbered” pockets are the same.
 However, in the American Roulette, there is an additional Green 00, which is not present in the European Roulette.